|Zack Snyder Director||previously directed Sucker Punch|

 The judge ruled that they could not however be awarded any licensing fees.
 The Shuster estate did not originally pursue a case like the Siegels as Joe Shuster had no children but his estate was awarded a recapture similar to that of the Siegel's.
 As a result, Warner Bros. and DC Comics had to start production on a new Superman film before the end of 2011 or else the rights would revert to the estates of Jerry Siegel and Joe Shuster.
 2013 is when the estates of Jerry Siegel and Joe Shuster will be able to have their version adapted into a film, TV Series, or any medium any of their choosing including comics.

 The film's plot was originally speculated by many as to being based on the Superman: Birthright series by Mark Waid, though as of January 2012 that has not been confirmed though the official plot synopsis seems to somewhat support the theory as do other details about the film that have emerged.
 To get the film started Nolan hired friend David S. Goyer to write and together pitched their idea to Warner Bros.
-They liked the idea and work began on Man of Steel.
+Goyer had worked on The Dark Knight and The Dark Knight Rises with Nolan, had directed Blade: Trinity, and had written several Superman comics, including the controversial issue where he renounces his American citizenship.
 Zack Snyder was chosen out of several candidates to direct the film.

 Warner Bros. began work on the film in 2008 when they began to take pitches from comic book writers on how to restart the Superman franchise.
 Writers Mark Waid, Geoff Johns, Grant Morrison, and Brad Meltzer.
 Morrison pitched an idea similar to All Star Superman which he wrote while Mark Waid pitched an idea more along the lines of Superman: Birthright.
 Writer Mark Millar and director Matthew Vaughn then began work on an eight hour Superman trilogy which chronicle his entire life and each film would be released a year apart.